joeytakeda/issue-backup/README.md

 # Issue Backups (WIP)

-Small set of scripts, written for (Deno)[https://deno.land/],[^1] for backing up GitHub issues and comments using the (GitHub REST API)[https://docs.github.com/en/rest?apiVersion=2022-11-28].
+Small set of scripts, written for [Deno](https://deno.land/),[^1] for backing up GitHub issues and comments using the [GitHub REST API]*(https://docs.github.com/en/rest?apiVersion=2022-11-28).
 This was built with the TEIC in mind, but the Javascript is repo/organization agnostic.

 This is mostly a wrapper around the standard API--however, the REST API for issues does not include all comment data; the REST API for comments similarly does not include comment data.
 This script both merges those outputs and converts the Markdown to HTML for later processing.[^2]